Singularities in positive characteristic, stratification and simplification of the singular locus: Stratification of the singular locus by smooth strata

 {\em Proof:} We may assume that, up to integral closure ${\mathcal G}=\bigoplus_nJ^nW^{k_0n}$ for some sheaf of ideals $J\subset {\mathcal O}_V$.
 The hypothesis of the lemma asserts that $Y\subset \mbox{Sing }{\mathcal G}.$ Since ${\mathcal G}$ is simple at $x$, the hypothesis means that locally in a suitable neighborhood of $x$, $Y\subset V(J)$ where $V(J)$ denotes the closed set determined by $J$.
 By restricting to a smaller neighborhood $U$ of $x$ if needed, we may assume that ${\mathcal I}(Y)=\langle f\rangle$, for some reduced element $f\in {\mathcal O}_V(U)$ and that $J=\langle f^s\rangle$ for some positive integer $s$.
 Since $x$ is a simple point and $Y\cap U\subset \mbox{Sing }{\mathcal G}\cap U$, $f$ has to be smooth at $x$.

-\begin{Remark} {\rm As a consequence of the previous lemma an inductive argument, using elimination algebras, shows that if $x\in\mbox{Sing }{\mathcal G}$ is contained in a component of co-dimension $\tau_{{\mathcal G},x}$, then the component is smooth in a neighborhood of $x$.} \end{Remark}
+\begin{Remark} {\rm As a consequence of the previous lemma an inductive argument, using elimination algebras, shows that if $x\in\mbox{Sing }{\mathcal G}$ is contained in a component of codimension $\tau_{{\mathcal G},x}$, then the component is smooth in a neighborhood of $x$.
+One can check that in this case a resolution of ${\mathcal G}$ is achieved by blowing up such components. } \end{Remark}

 \begin{Paragraph} {\it Proof of Theorem \ref{stratification}.} {\rm We start by defining the function $\gamma_{{\mathcal G}^{(d)}}$.
 Let $x\in \mbox{Sing }{\mathcal G}^{(d)}$.
 To associate a value to $\gamma_{{\mathcal G}^{(d)}}$ at $x$, we will argue by induction on the dimension of $V^{(d)}$.